datacenter/aci-tac-scripts/aci-exceeded-storage-allocation/README.md

 ## Sherlock Campaign - Exceeded Data Storage Issue <a name="introduction"></a>

-> Sherlock is a TAC automation platform designed to offer immediate support to customers and facilitates interaction with TAC engineers.
+>Sherlock is a cutting-edge TAC automation platform created to provide real-time assistance to customers and simplify communication with TAC engineers.

-> Sherlock campaign is the nameming convention for predefined faults and direct support.
+>The Sherlock campaign refers to a standardized system for identifying specific issues and providing direct support.

->
-> This campaign treats the faults "F1527", "F1528" and "F1529" on ACI with Sherlock interaction.
-> Those faults are related to the disk storage issue when there isn't enough free space.
+>Within this campaign, the faults labeled "F1527," "F1528," and "F1529" are addressed with Sherlock's interactive features.
+These faults specifically pertain to disk storage problems that arise when there is insufficient free space.

 ## Mode: <a name="mode"></a>